Periodontics ~ Gum Disease Treatment

 Fight infection right where it starts

 Throughout the medical field, a biopsy simply removes a tissue sample to test and determine if it is diseased.
 For example, in dentistry, teeth and gums are typically sent for biopsy.
 The role of a biopsy in dentistry is to diagnose oral cancer.
-In these instances, Dr. Mata-Stein may use a brush biopsy to identify oral lesions that warrant further medical attention.
+In these instances, our dentist, Dr. Mata-Stein may use a brush biopsy to identify oral lesions that warrant further medical attention.

 Canine exposure is a procedure to expose impacted teeth.
 An impacted tooth has not erupted in the mouth but becomes stuck in the surrounding bone or tissue.
 Any tooth may become impacted, but wisdom and canine teeth are the most likely candidates.
 This is because canine teeth are vital for function.
 Your mouth will also appear aesthetically odd without the canines.
 The procedure is quite simple.
 It involves Dr. Mata-Stein cutting a small hole in the gum, allowing the tooth to erupt.
 Then, the dentist uses a dental brace to guide the tooth to its correct position.